alvaradopcesar/simple-apirest-users/README.md

 #### CONFIGURATION

 * create database with the file `database.sql`.
-* Edit the values ​​of the constants in the file `connection.go`.
+* Edit the values ​​of the constants in the `connection.go` file.

 ```go
 const (